blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ## Step 5 - Create a registration certificate for your stake pool

-To make updating your Pool certificate easier if you need to make changes in the future, we will create a `env` file with our pool information and a script to generate the `pool.cert` file.
+To simplify future updates to your pool registration certificate, create an environment (`env`) file containing your pool configuration and a script to generate `pool.cert`.

 ### Step 5.1 - Create a pool-scripts folder
 ⚠️ On an air-gapped machine